isacdaavid/phd_thesis_markdown/source/09_chapter_1_introduction.md

 # Introduction

-Emotions are conscious states characterised by their discreteness, mild-to-marked arousal, hedonistic load[^hedonistic] and a reference to a organismically relevant somatic state.[^somatic][@schacter-et-at-2011][@ekman-1994] Emotions as basic as happiness, fear, anger and sorrow are probably among the most basic subjective experiences; and whose behavioral manifestation is traceable to at least analogous reactions in all living organisms.[^definition]
+Emotions are conscious[^conscious] states characterised by their discreteness, mild-to-marked arousal, hedonistic load[^hedonistic] and a reference to an organismically relevant somatic state[^somatic] [@schacter-et-at-2011; @ekman-1994].
+Emotions as basic as happiness, fear, anger and sorrow are probably among the most basic subjective experiences; and whose behavioral manifestation is traceable to at least analogous reactions in all living organisms.[^definition]

+[^conscious]: By consciousness I am specifically referring to the
+    rudimentary meaning of phenomenal consciousness: the quality of objects which can feel; in the vein of authors such as Christof Koch, David Chalmers, Giulio Tononi and Ned Block.
 [^definition]: Some authors use the word "emotion" for the behavioral
-    response and reserve the word "feeling" for their subjectively felt counterpart.
+    response and reserve the word "feeling" for their conscious counterpart.
 [^hedonistic]: Unlike, for instance, the (dis)pleasureless experience
             of a vivid color or propioceptive information.
-[^somatic]: Unlike, say, the exquisite smell of
+[^somatic]: Unlike, say, the exquisite smell of flowers. @damasio-1996 uses
-    flowers. [@damasio-1996] uses the term "somatic" as opposed to "bodily" to convey the sufficiency of mental bodily _representations_.
+    the term "somatic" as opposed to "bodily" to convey the sufficiency of mental _representations_ of the body.

-It is for this very basal nature and the role of the nervous system in supporting them that emotions not only interfere with and modulate higher-order cognition, but also provide the most fundamental basis for motivation, and therefore planning and behavior.[@schwarz-1990] Emotions are causally connected to various responses in the peripheral nervous system (both somatic and autonomic) and endocrine activity.
-Memory formation can no longer be understood without the participation of distinct mechanisms which are emotion-selective.[@ledoux-1994]
+It is for this very basal nature and the role of the nervous system in supporting them that emotions not only interfere with and modulate higher-order cognition, but also provide the most fundamental basis for motivation, and therefore for planning and behavior [@schwarz-1990].
+Emotions are causally connected to various responses in the peripheral nervous system (both somatic and autonomic) and endocrine activity.
+Memory formation can no longer be understood without the participation of distinct mechanisms that are emotion-selective [@ledoux-1994].

-## To Do

-- Medical importance of emotion on a personal level: personality, extended depression, phobias, other psychiatric conditions?

-- Social significance: theory of mind (i.e., other minds, mind-mind theory)

-   - Faces as the epitome of ecologically relevant emotional signaling.

-- Evolutionary importance:
+The predispositions of an individual's emotional dynamics is an often ignored personality trait.
+It might seem odd to talk about normally emerging psycho-physiological states in relation to health, yet this relationship can't be stressed enough.
+First, emotions themselves can be symptomatic of illness, as is the case of disgust.
+More directly, there's little doubt that affections such as extended depression and phobias should be considered illnesses in their own right.

+Beyond the individual, there's a special significance to what emotions can achieve for social well-being.
+The resulting expressions conveyed by faces and body language are the epitome of animal communication in primates.
+Our ancestors had to read these expressions out and interpret them, as part of a wider signaling repertoire, well before the emergence of language proper.
+Within behavioral ethology a signal is said to be effective (which implies a reaction in the receiving organism) if it possesses the property of being evolutionarily advantageous to both parties, on average.
+Prevarication detracts from this information in the case of receivers and honest senders, making emotions highly effective signals insofar as they are hard to fake.
+Moreover, their adequate perception marks an important input for the mechanisms of the theory of mind,[^theory-of-mind] emotions being so flagrant a display of visceral mental states.

+[^theory-of-mind]: Theory of mind: attributing mental states to
+    others.
+The belief that other minds exist; opposite to solipsism.
+Not to be conflated with theories of what the mind is.

-   - Automatic emotional processing hypothesis: if facial expression is so important a _signal_ of inner mental states for a social species like ours, it stands to reason that a cognitive adaptation could have evolved to process it separately of attention.
+The psychological literature is committed to discussing the biological origin and relevance of emotions.
+An important topic is what I may call the automatic emotional processing hypothesis: if facial expression is so important a signal of inner mental states for a social species like ours, it stands to reason that a cognitive adaptation could have evolved to decode it separately of attention and even consciousness.
+Closely related is the negative-valence bias

-   - Negative valence bias hypothesis
+hypothesis: namely that the aforementioned cognitive capacity might be biased towards processing certain unpleasant emotions, since they more often go along life-or-death situations.